Here is my Game Update 6.0 Gearing Guide. I will continue to update this Guide!

 Personal versus Group Loot

-In PvE content, you will get separate Personal loot and sometimes Group loot drop.
+In PvE content, you will get separate Personal loot and Group loot drops.

-Group loot is generally tailored to the classes in the group and is currently not guaranteed to drop off of every boss.
-When it does drop, it functions the same as in 5.0.
+Group loot is generally tailored to the classes in the group and does not drop off of every boss.
+The harder the content, the more likely you are to get group loot drops.
+When group loot does drop, it functions the same as it did in 5.0.
 You will get the option to roll on it or you can master loot it (Operations only).

 All Gear is Bind on Legacy